Windows / Fans / Insulation / Walls / Flooring

 – So in general,..it is definitely worth it to try and insulate as best you can.
 You only have to do it once, and it will provide decades of quiet, thermal protection from the elements, alowing you to run your heat or AC less, and prevent rust and mold inside your walls, from condensation.

 I looked at all the pros and cons of different materials and here’s what I ended up doing.
 This was just my opinion of what was best for me.
 I’m not trying to talk anyone into anything.
 Just sharing: – Choosing insulation for a van is so important, not only because you want the most thermal insulation possible per inch, and sound deadening properties, but most importantly because there is a huge known phenomenon called “condensation” that will happen inside your walls, just like it does on your lemonade glass in the summer.
 Warm air hitting a cold surface makes water droplets form.
 In winter, the air in your van is warm, either from running your heater, cooking, or just being in there yourself.
 And there is moisture in that air, especially if you’re cooking (even more so on propane) or not heating it much (or are heating with catalytic propane).
 And so, even with good insulation like wool, thinsulate, or other ‘batten’ type materials, the moisture travels thru the walls and is present in the warmer air in the insulation, and when the outside temps drop, the metal skin gets cold and condensation forms on the inside of the skin, inside the wall.
 This is icky on two fronts: rust and mold.
 So how can we avoid it?
 Well even if we insulate really well with just the right stuffed thickness of thinsulate or wool or fiberglass or big chunks of foam board stuck with big beads of construction adhesive or stick-pins, or almost any other kind of insulation, and even if we heat well with a diesel or in-wall propane heater that has it’s own combustion chamber vented out so that it doesn’t add to our moisture, and even if we cook on diesel or electric cooktops to reduce moisture, there will STILL be some condensation forming in those walls.
 Arhg!
 Is there ANY WAY to guarranty that water will not condense and form on the inside of those walls?.
 Yes, there is.
 Polyiso spray foam coats the entire metal wall surface and sticks to it completely with no gap whatsoever.
 It also fills the ENTIRE cavity of the wall with insulation that is the HIGHEST R-value of ANY insulation of any kind.
-In fact, it is TWICE the R-value of any of the other common types of insulation like Thinsulate or wool.
+In fact, due to the fact that it fills and seals every nook and cranny and adheres to the outside skin, it is actually about TWICE the R-value of any of the other common types of insulation like Thinsulate or wool.
 It does come in board-sheets and many try to use it where they can, but attaching it with beads or blobs of adhesive, or ’stick-pins’ will just leave gaps where condensation will still form.
 And what about where there is no flat open area to the wall?
 What about where the ribs are and the other support beam structures?
-Spray foam has the wonderful advantage of being able to be sprayed into EVERY nook and cranny, no matter how small.
+Spray foam has the wonderful advantage of being able to be sprayed into EVERY beam and pocket, no matter how small.
 Even wall support beams that look sealed off to all access can be fully insulated by just drilling some small holes and squirting polyiso foam.
 People are afraid of doing it themselves because if you spray too much too fast you can incur ‘warping’ of the body panels as the foam expands.
 But guess what?
 Just don’t.
 Don’t spray too much too fast.
 Solved.
 I did mine, having never done it before, nor seen it done, and I had almost no warping at all.
 And guess what?
 The tiny amount I had I would gladly trade for no condensation, double the insulation value of ANY other type, and really, even more, when you consider that I have every single square inch of my walls completely filled perfectly, which is impossible with any other type, no matter how many days you spend on it.
 By the way, the entire project took me just a half a day.
-And you don’t need to install any sound deadener since the foam does all that, saving a lot of work and about $300 for that stuff, bringing the $750 for the foam essentially down to just $450, relative to doing deadener plus Thinsulate.
+And you don’t need to install any sound deadener since the foam does all that, saving a lot of work and about $300 for that stuff, bringing the $785 for the foam essentially down to just $485, relative to doing deadener plus Thinsulate.
 So it’s also cheaper.
 Cheaper, easier, faster, quieter, lightweight, mold and mildew proof, condensation proof, rust proof, and the best performing thermal insulator known to man.
 It was an easy decision for me.
 It may not be the best for your van, I’m just telling you about it in case you want to consider it.
 Best of luck.

 (we also “insulate” from direct hot summer sun by having the full roof of solar panels being off the roof 8″ to provide shade there, and we have two, full length 15′ awnings to provide full shade for both sides of the van,…if it’s not too windy!)